zeroluck/docs/sources/admin-guide/cluster/index.md

 ### Health Check Script

-Heath check script must check health status of
+Health check script must check health status of

 * System components.
 According checking algorithm appropriate service can be stopped or isolated from cluster, using firewall